sindresorhus/awesome-nodejs/readme.md

 	- [More…](https://github.com/sindresorhus/awesome-observables)
 - Streams
 	- [Highland.js](https://github.com/caolan/highland) - Manages synchronous and asynchronous code easily, using nothing more than standard JavaScript and Node-like Streams.
+	- [Async](https://github.com/caolan/async) - Async provides around 70 functions that include the usual 'functional' suspects (map, reduce, filter, each…) as well as some common patterns for asynchronous control flow (parallel, series, waterfall…).

 ### Streams